danyeaw/zulip-refinement-bot/deploy_pythonanywhere.md

 EOF
 ```

 **Important:** Replace the placeholders with your actual Zulip bot credentials.
+The webhook token can be found in your Zulip bot's outgoing webhook configuration and is required for security.

 ### 4. Set Up Database